brondavies/filetypetranslator/README.md

 * Code: any file that contains instructions that are compilable or machine-readable
 * Document: any file that is designed for conveying structured information between people
 * Image: any file that can only contain a single image or series of images
+* PDF: any file that is considered a document archive format
+* Presentation: any file that is designed for electronic presentations consisting of a series of separate pages or slides
+* Spreadsheet: any file in which data is arranged in rows and columns and can be manipulated and used in calculations
 * Text: any file that is not classified under another category and is not binary
 * Video: any file that is designed to be a container for a video stream